migue001/documentation/content/applications/sales/crm/track_leads/lead_distribution_report.rst

 lead.

 .. image:: lead_distribution_report/phone-set.png
   :align: center
   :alt: Report only leads with an associated phone number with the Phone field.

+This rule adds only leads with an associated phone number to the report.

 .. _active-status:

 4. Active status
 ~~~~~~~~~~~~~~~~

-Click the :guilabel:`Branch` icon to the right of `Phone is set` line, to add a new rule that
+Click the :icon:`fa-sitemap` :guilabel:`(Branch)` icon to the right of the `Phone is set` line, to
-branches from the rules above.
+add a new rule that branches from the rules above.

-Two horizontal sets of fields appear below a line showing :guilabel:`all of:` with a
+Two horizontal sets of fields appear below a line showing :guilabel:`any of:` with a
-:icon:`fa-caret-down` :guilabel:`(down caret)`.
-Click the down caret, then select
-:guilabel:`any` from the resulting list.
+:icon:`fa-caret-down` :guilabel:`(down caret)` icon.
+This setting filters for
+records that match **any** of the rules contained inside.
+This uses the same logic as an OR (|)
+logical operator.

 Set the first field to :guilabel:`Active`.
 Then, select :guilabel:`is set` in the next field.

 .. image:: lead_distribution_report/add-branch.png
   :align: center
   :alt: Click the second button to the right of phone is set labeled add branch.

-Next, click the :icon:`fa-plus` :guilabel:`New Rule` button next to :guilabel:`Active is set` to
+Next, click the :icon:`fa-plus` :guilabel:`(New Rule)` button next to :guilabel:`Active is set` to
 create a new line of fields beneath it.

 Set the first field to :guilabel:`Active`.
 Then, select :guilabel:`is not set` in the next field.
-This rule will add the activity status of the lead to the report.

 .. image:: lead_distribution_report/active-set.png
   :align: center
   :alt: Use Active to include active status in the report.

+This rule adds the activity status of the lead to the report.

 .. _referred-by:

-1. Referred by
+5. Referred by
 ~~~~~~~~~~~~~~

-Click the :guilabel:`Branch` icon to the right of :guilabel:`any of:` field to add a new set of rules.
-These appear as a new line of fields on a separate branch from the rules above.
-Change :guilabel:`all of:` to :guilabel:`any of:`.
+Click the :icon:`fa-plus` :guilabel:`(New Rule)` button next to :guilabel:`Active is not set` to create a new line of fields beneath it.

 Next, set the first field to :guilabel:`Referred By`.
 In the second field, select :guilabel:`contains` from the drop-down menu.
 In the last field, type `appointment`.
-This adds any leads that were referred by an appointment.

 .. image:: lead_distribution_report/referred-by.png
   :align: center
   :alt: Add referred by as a branch to filter appointments.

+This rule adds any leads that were referred by an appointment to the report.

 .. _source:

-1. Source
+6. Source
 ~~~~~~~~~

-Click the :icon:`fa-plus` :guilabel:`New Rule` button next to the line for `Referred by
+Click the :icon:`fa-plus` :guilabel:`(New Rule)` button next to the line for `Referred by
 appointment`.

-Set the first field to :guilabel:`Source`.
+Next, set the first field to :guilabel:`Source`.
 Select :guilabel:`contains` from the
 drop-down menu in the second field.
 Type `livechat` in the third field.
-This rule adds any leads
-that came from livechat to the report.

 .. image:: lead_distribution_report/add-source.png
   :align: center
   :alt: Adding a rule for source to filter for livechat.

+This rule adds any leads that came from livechat to the report.

 .. _notes:

 7. Notes
 ~~~~~~~~

-Click the :icon:`fa-plus` :guilabel:`New Rule` button next to line for `Source contains livechat`.
+Click the :icon:`fa-plus` :guilabel:`(New Rule)` button next to line for `Source contains livechat`.

-Set the first field to :guilabel:`Notes`.
+Next, set the first field to :guilabel:`Notes`.
 Click the second field, and select :guilabel:`contains` from the drop-down menu.
 Type `mrp` in the third field.

-Click the :icon:`fa-plus`
-:guilabel:`New Rule` icon next to the line for `Notes contains mrp`, and add a new rule for notes containing `stock`.
+Click the :icon:`fa-plus` :guilabel:`(New Rule)` icon next to the line for `Notes contains mrp`, and add a new rule for notes containing `stock`.
 Repeat the process to create new rules containing the following terms:

 #. purchase
 #. plm